Exotic open $4$-manifolds which are non-leaves: Introduction

 Next we review some of the history of leaves and non-leaves.
-It was shown by J. Cantwell and L. Conlon \cite{Cantwell-Conlon} that every open surface is homeomorphic (in fact, diffeomorphic) to a leaf of a foliation on each closed $3$-manifold.
+It was shown by J. Cantwell and L. Conlon \cite{Cantwell-Conlon} that every orientable open surface is homeomorphic (in fact, diffeomorphic) to a leaf of a foliation on each closed $3$-manifold, and non-orientable open surfaces are homeomorphic to leaves in non-orientable $3$-manifolds.
 The first examples of topological non-leaves were due to E. Ghys~\cite{Ghys1} and T. Inaba, T. Nishimori, M. Takamura, N. Tsuchiya \cite{JAP}; these are highly topologically non-periodic open $3$-manifolds which cannot be homeomorphic to leaves in a codimension one foliation in a compact manifold.
-Years later, O. Attie and S. Hurder~\cite{Attie-Hurder}, in a deep analysis of the question, found simply connected examples of non-leaves, non-leaves which are homotopy equivalent to leaves and even a Riemannian manifold which is not quasi-isometric to a leaf in arbitrary codimension.
-This final example follows the line of the work of A. Phillips and D. Sullivan \cite{Phillips-Sullivan} and T. Januszkiewicz~\cite{Janusz}.
-We remark that these later examples are $6$-dimensional.
+Years later, O. Attie and S. Hurder~\cite{Attie-Hurder}, in a deep analysis of the question, found simply connected $6$-dimensional examples of non-leaves, non-leaves which are homotopy equivalent to leaves and even a Riemannian manifold which is not quasi-isometric to a leaf in arbitrary codimension.
+These examples follow the line of the work of A. Phillips and D. Sullivan \cite{Phillips-Sullivan} and T. Januszkiewicz~\cite{Janusz} and led to other examples of Zeghib \cite{Zeghib} and the second author \cite{Schweitzer}.

 C.L.
 Taubes~\cite{Taubes} showed that the smooth structure of some of the exotic $\R^4$'s is, in some sense, non-periodic at infinity, and this leads to the existence of uncountably many non-diffeomorphic smooth structures on $\R^4$.
-It is an open problem whether any exotic $\R^4$---and, by extension, any given open manifold with a similar exotic end smooth structure---can be diffeomorphic to a leaf of a foliation on a compact manifold.
+It is an open problem whether any exotic $\R^4$---and, by extension, any given open manifold with a similar exotic smooth end structure---can be diffeomorphic to a leaf of a foliation on a compact manifold.
 By a simple cardinality argument, most exotic $\R^4$'s cannot be covering spaces of closed smooth $4$-manifolds by smooth covering maps since the diffeomorphism classes of smooth closed manifolds are countable.
-All these results motivated a folklore conjecture in foliation theory suggesting that these exotic structures cannot occur in leaves of a foliation in a compact manifold.
+All these results motivated a folklore conjecture in foliation theory suggesting that these exotic structures cannot occur on leaves of a smooth foliation in a compact manifold.